open5e/open5e/source/monsters/tome-of-beasts/G/gray-thirster.rst

 enters the aura on its turn, or when it starts its turn in the aura, it must make a successful
-DC 12 Constitution saving throw or gain one level of exhaustion.
+DC 12 Constitution saving throw or gain one level of :ref:`srd:exhaustion`.
 If the saving throw is successful, the creature is immune to the gray thirster’s Thirst for the next 24 hours.